 Or try our toad in the hole with roast red onions for an easier Sunday lunch idea (or as an extra indulgent side dish for your roast beef!)

 Roast pork with crisp crackling is the ultimate comfort food.
-We have mastered the art of roast pork and perfect crackling with our recipes, from rolled stuffed pork belly to slow-roast pork shoulder and even a Korean twist on roast pork.
+We have mastered the art of roast pork and perfect crackling with our recipes, from rolled stuffed pork belly to slow-roast pork shoulder.

 Follow these guidelines to create the perfect crackling on your Sunday roast pork belly, every time.
 Impress your friends and families with our simple step-by-step guide to the best pork crackling.